karenyyng/galaxy_DM_offset/code/README.md

 # diagnostics of whether your installation works
 ```
-$Rscript ks_KDE.r  # checks if R and R packages was installed properly
+$ Rscript ks_KDE.r  # checks if R and R packages was installed properly
 ```